 Tip #1: Get Your Technology In Order

 Technology is what makes it possible to work from home in the first place, and you should make sure that you have everything you need.
+Perhaps you have decided to create your own website.
+Before you should read about exposing the hidden costs of do it yourself websites.
 If you have a computer at home, it will make the transition easier.
 If you don’t have a computer or if you work with sensitive information that can only be done on secure work computers, you will need to make arrangements with your supervisor.

 You also need to make sure that you have the necessary applications and software added to your computer.
 Find out if you will need Microsoft Teams, Skype, Zoom, or GoToMeeting.
 You will also need to familiarize yourself with the software that your company will be using.

 Tip #2: Make Sure That You Have Bandwidth

 You will need a strong, reliable internet connection if you are going to be working from home.
 If your bandwidth is inadequate, your programs will run slowly, and video conferencing can be challenging.

 If you are on a video chat with other employees, it is best to shut down any unnecessary programs that are running to lighten the load.